TanishaShrotriya96/csci5709_snowflake/README.md

     a.
 See issue "a." in the Employees table section.
 3. In the `Products` table:
     a.
 The price for a number of products is 0.
 Also, despite creating the `products` column with type decimal when previewing the data in snowflake the numbers have all been truncated.
 Kellen's time spent working in a bike shop tipped him off that this is a catalog of bike parts.
 It is highly unlikely that any wholesale bike part vendor is giving out headset ball bearings for free.
-5. In the `Sales` table:
+4. In the `Sales` table:
     a.
-The total sales in this table are 6,715,221, out of which 582,287 are sales done on items with price = 0.
-This is close to 10% of the sales.
-These may be fraudulent sales, which may cost the company.
-Employeeid 17 has record for maximum number of these sales, with a total of 56710.
+There are a number of items in the product catalog with price $0.
+Around 10% of sales were with products with a price of $0.
+These may be fraudulent sales.
+The employee with ID 17 has the most of these sales, with a total of 56710.
     b.
 The column `salespersonID` might be renamed `employeeID` to match the `employees` table.
     c.
-A large number of sales have the same productID and quantity, which could be an anamoly, like a duplicate transaction entry.
-This information paired with more information such as customer payment method, timestamp can help identify the same.
+A large number of individual sales have the same value in the columns productID and quantity (that is, for these rows `productid=quantity`).
+The most likely explanation for this is that it is synthetic data, as it seems abnormally coincidental.

 #### Correcting Data Issues